jessemillar/static-json/README.md

 ## Goodreads

-To update Goodreads, [go here](https://www.goodreads.com/review/import), export the .csv of my reading history, and upload it to this repo.
+To update Goodreads, [go here](https://www.goodreads.com/review/import), click "Export library" to export the .csv of my reading history, then manually upload that .csv to this repo.
 A GitHub Action will automatically trigger that will update the JSON value counting how many books I've read.